 Your Health Care Benefits

-The Board of Trustees is pleased to welcome you to the new website for the IBEW Electrical Workers Local 357 Health and Welfare Trust Fund.
-Within this website, you will now have access 24 hours a day, 7 days a week to commonly requested forms, useful links, and frequently asked questions regarding your benefits provided by the Plan.
-As always, please feel free to contact the Trust Fund Office at (702) 415-2188 if you have any additional questions or concerns.
+The Board of Trustees is pleased to welcome you to the new Health Care website for the San Diego UNITE HERE Health and Welfare Plan.
+Within this website, you will now have access 24 hours a day, 7 days a week to commonly requested forms, useful highlighted links, and frequently asked questions regarding your benefit information.
+As always, please feel free to contact the Benefit Fund Office at (619) 849-1060 if you have any additional questions or concerns.

 The San Diego UNITE HERE Health Fund was established in accordance with Collective Bargaining Agreements between the Local 30 UNITE HERE and participating Employers.
 Some of the benefits available to you are fully insured and provided through a contract with a carrier.
 Other benefits are self-funded and provided directly by the assets of the Fund.

 Eligibility for Benefits